monsat/vagrant-lamp-sample/README.md

 You need to

-- change security salt and security cipher seed on app/Config/core.php
+- <s>change security salt and security cipher seed on app/Config/core.php</s>(Now, baking project is working)
 - change hostname and vbname on vagrant/Vagrantfile